 While sometimes unavoidable, try not to automate on legacy technology or broken tools.
 RPA is not a band-aid so fix your foundational items first.
 This includes not only the directly impacted applications and processes, but those downstream or integrated.
 Think about things like your underlying enterprise architecture, networking, storage, compute technologies, etc. If you must, make temporary RPA changes to capitalize on the benefits, but immediately build a plan to dovetail into future foundational upgrades.

 This is a $5B industry and is expected to more than double by 2023.
-The landscape is chock full of startups, consultants, and established vendors eager to get into the game, with a myriad of products, solutions, and offerings.
+The landscape is chock full of startups, consultants, and established vendors eager to get into the game and capitalize on the opportunity, with a myriad of products, solutions, and offerings.

 At the same time, it’s still a relatively unknown practice in regards to how to deploy and maintain, so it becomes a target for purposeful overarchitecture.
 Be wary of that with these tips: